loading spinner

 Emily Beal View biography

-Emily Beal is in her first year with Road Scholar.
+Emily Beal is in her third year with Road Scholar.
 She is originally from Hinckley, Ohio but has spent much of her life on the Lake Erie islands.
-Emily is finishing her degree at West Virginia University, studying wildlife and fisheries in the hopes of working as a naturalist or wildlife biologist.
+Emily graduated in 2023 with a degree in wildlife and fisheries resources.
+Her roles at the Nature & Wildlife Center include Road Scholar coordinator, nature camp coordinator, and assistant director.
 In her free time, she enjoys swimming, kayaking, and hiking.

 Visit the Road Scholar Bookshop